 Professors who use contracts do so because they have found such agreements are a good tool for helping students achieve their goals and finish their theses.
 However, while a written agreement can be very useful, one of the keys to a successful supervisor–student relationship is good communication and mutual trust.
 Both sides need to foster and build on that.

-Sometimes a potential supervisor is approached by a student looking for a thesis supervisor and both the student and professor agree it would be a good match, but the professor is going on an academic leave partway through the period in which the student will be preparing this thesis and won’t be back until the student is almost done writing.
-In this situation, if the student and professor agree that supervision would still be possible, the supervisor would have to keep in touch with the student during the study period.
-The supervisor might also be able to arrange for a colleague to supervise the student during the leave period.
-Or perhaps joint supervision would be a solution.
+Sometimes a potential supervisor is approached by a student looking for a thesis supervisor and both the student and professor agree it would be a good match, but the professor is going on an academic leave partway through the period in which the student will be preparing this thesis.
+In the event of a scheduled absence from the University for more than one month, the thesis supervisor must make the necessary arrangements with his students and the academic unit concerned to ensure that students continue to be accompanied during the supervisor's absence.

-A supervisor who is going to be away for a month or even a couple of weeks while supervising a student’s thesis should let the student know well in advance.
+A thesis supervisor who is going to be away should let the student know well in advance.
 The same goes for the student.
 The student should discuss this with the thesis supervisor well ahead of time.
 In case of illness, the student should let the supervisor know the expected timeline for recovery.